Traffic Control Plans Prevent Traffic Jams

 Space

-Space is the responsibility of the driver in the lane being merged into.
+Ample space is the responsibility of the driver in the lane being merged into.
 Space refers to the distance between the front bumper of their car, and the car in front of them.
 The driver must maintain a minimum of at least 3 seconds worth of space between the cars at any given speed.
 With that distance increasing as speed increases.
 For example, if the car in front of you were to pass a mile marker, you should be able to count 3 seconds before that same mile marker passes your front bumper.
 Maintaining this distance gives merging vehicles room to merge without forcing drivers to slow or stop to make room for them.

 Inattentiveness